-- Students with a CATS-weighted average over the IoP core of 40% or more and who have 40% or more for the year overall, will be allowed to proceed;
+- Students, who have a CATS-weighted average over the IoP core of 40% or more and who have 40% or more for the year overall, will be allowed to proceed;

-- Students with a CATS-weighted average over the IoP core modules of at least 35% but less than 40%, and who have 40% or more overall for the year, will be required to retake in September the IOP core exams for which their marks are less than 30%;
+- Students, who have a CATS-weighted average over the IoP core modules of less than 40%, and who have 40% or more overall for the year, will be required to retake in September the IOP core exams for which their marks are less than 40%;

-When considering the results of September resits, the Examination Board will consider the marks obtained on the resit examinations only.
+When considering the results of resit examinations, the Examination Board will consider the marks obtained on the resit examinations only.
 These marks will NOT be combined with assessed coursework marks.